-Onsite evaluations and therapy for children ages birth-12 and families at the Lucy Daniels Center at 9003 Weston Parkway, Cary.
-Therapists help families understand the underlying reasons for emotional or behavioral difficulties, and work together toward lasting resolution.
+The Farley-Manning Guidance Service provides on-site and telehealth outpatient therapy and evaluations for children ages birth-12 and their families at the Lucy Daniels Center in Cary, North Carolina.
+Our therapists help families understand the underlying reasons for emotional or behavioral difficulties and work together toward lasting resolution.

-Funded by Wake County Smart Start, SecurePath is a comprehensive mental health service for young children in Wake County provided at the child’s home or preschool.
-Our staff offers mental health assessments, interventions, and therapy for children ages birth to five and their families.
+Empowered by our community partners, Lucy Daniels Center offers a variety of community outreach programs and mental health services for young children in the Greater Triangle area of NC.
+Our staff provides mental health assessments, interventions, and therapy for children ages birth to five and their families.
 Bilingual services are available to Spanish speaking families.

 Lucy Daniels Center views a child’s behavior as a communication of need, and equips parents to understand and respond to those needs in a meaningful way.
 Rather than seeking a “quick fix,” we help families find ways to alleviate the every day struggles while also addressing the root cause of the issues, allowing long-term change and healing to take place.